 “Even as a student at Williams College before World War I, relatives recall, Mr. Rand was enthusiastic about flying.
 He helped form an aero club at the college and flew his own planes at a time when they were powered by bicycle chains.
 As a fighter pilot he was, shot down once but escaped without serious injuries.”

 Rand Tower Hotel had a soft opening in late 2020.Rand, whose grandfather was once mayor of Minneapolis, and his father, who founded the Minneapolis Gas Light Company, integrated his love of aviation into the building’s exterior and interior design.
 The 26-story tower went on the National Register of Historic Places in 1994 and the

 The $110 million renovation and conversion project preserved those elements and continued to play off of aviation and industrial themes.
 Some are obvious—the art deco wing motifs behind the front desk and Rand’s flight maps and engineering patents hanging on meeting room walls—while others are more subtle: bar chairs featuring bomber jacket leather, turbine fan details on light fixtures, and custom airplane wallpaper.
-The lobby bar Whiskey & Soda is named for lion cub mascots that lived alongside the Rand’s World War I air squadron.
+The lobby lounge, Bar Rufus, honors the multifaceted patriarch of Rand Tower Hotel, Rufus Rand, an accomplished pilot in the Lafayette Flying Corps in World War I.

 From the Rand Tower, you can access the Minneapolis Skyway System, roughly 9.5 miles of pathways connecting 80 city blocks via enclosed, second-level bridges that make traversing in inclement weather easier.
 We visited in beautiful fall weather, fortunately, so we walked, bicycled, and kayaked to see the city’s river, parks, sculpture gardens, lakes, waterfalls, and baseball.